fieryhenry/Battle-Cats-Save-File-Editor/README.md

 31. Decrypt .list and .pack files found in /files directory of the game (not the ones in the newer apks as they use a different aes key that i don't know yet)
 32. Edit talent orbs
 33. Change type of treasures, e.g giant safe, energy drink, ancient tablet

-If you want to support my work and keep me motivated to continue to work on this project then maybe consider gifting me some ko-fi:https://ko-fi.com/fieryhenry